Companies implement purchasing strategies in order to:

-Regardless of the size of the company, there is a core group of purchasing strategies that most of them implement.
-These are:
+Regardless of the size of the company, there is a core group of 7 purchasing strategies that most of them implement.

 The company chooses an optimum mix of vendors who can provide the best prices and terms.
 This process usually means that the less able suppliers who cannot provide a quality service at the terms and prices required are discarded.
 This is by far the most common of the various purchasing strategies.

-Total Quality Methods, requires the vendors to provide an ever increasing quality service with zero errors.
+Total Quality Methods, require the vendors to provide an ever increasing quality service with zero errors.
 The supplier ensures purchasing best practices using a number of tools such as six sigma.

 As more companies obtain their supplies from countries such as China and India, they are more concerned with the risk management of this supply chain.
 Whilst these countries can supply products at very advantageous prices, these advantages can be soon negated by a natural or human disaster.